 Thus, in both these examples the suggestion is that lesions which are inevitably left behind by a more focal or less aggressive treatment do not go on to metastasise, or at least not within a significant period of time.
 In prostate cancer there is now clear evidence that (on the whole) it is the largest, highest grade index lesion that drives the progression to local invasion and metastases.
 First, one can look at the histological prognostic characteristics observed in whole-mount prostate specimens.
 When extracapsular extension or seminal vesicle invasion is present, it is predominately within the index lesion.
 Karavitakis et al demonstrated that where these features are seen in satellite lesions, they are also high grade and high volume11.
 In their analysis of 100 radical prostatectomy specimens they showed that whilst the majority of specimens had multifocal (78%), or bilateral (86%) disease, 99.4% of these satellite lesions were of Gleason 6 grade or less and 87% were less than 0.5ml in volume11.
 Furthermore, when Bott et al investigated the tumour volume and its relationship with tumour grade, most high-grade disease, i.e. Gleason 7 or higher, resided in larger volume tumours12.
 However, Gleason 7 or higher disease was also found in 10% of <0.5ml tumours and 5% of <0.2ml tumours23.
-In these cases however, the grade was predominantly Gleason 3+412.
+In these cases however, the grade was predominantly Gleason 3+412 – an entity to which questions about its significance are also being questioned [ref].

-When one delves deeper, from the microscopic to the molecular level, there is clear evidence that it is the index lesion that drives the metastatic process.
+When one delves deeper, from the microscopic to the molecular level, there is clear evidence that one lesion drives the metastatic process.
 In other words, the genomic profiles of prostate cancers and their metastases imply that the latter originate from a single clone13.
 Liu et al demonstrated from their genomic analysis of 85 tumour sites in 29 men, that the metastases were likely to have a common clonal origin14.
 However, they could not link them to individual lesions within the prostate itself14.
 Likewise, the importance of TMPRSS2-ERG fusion in prostate cancer has been documented for some time15.
 More relevant to this arena however, is the concordant presence of this abnormality in both the index lesion and lymph node metastases16 and multiple metastases exhibiting TMPRSS2 aberrations of indistinct molecular subtypes17.
 We can conclude from these observations that metastatic deposits in prostate cancer originate from a single precursor cancer cell 14,16,17 and that these are most likely to arise from the index lesion in multifocal disease16.